Heritage Hall Museum & Archives has over 20,000 items on display.

 Ours is an unintentional museum.
 What today is known as Heritage Hall Museum & Archives began as a collection.
 A collection that grew in to this amazing South Dakota Museum.

 The museum’s story begins in the 1920s, when Freeman College Professor Benjamin P. Waltner asked his students to bring interesting rocks and fossils to study.
 By 1930, the Freeman Junior College Catalog listed the collection as “a museum of geology and mineralogy.”
 And so it began.

 People from the community brought in more rocks and fossils, as well as Native American artifacts and random items used by the pioneers who had settled the area just a generation or two earlier.
-This eclectic collection outgrew the school halls and was moved to the original college building – today’s “Music Hall” – in the early 1940s.
+By the 1940s, this eclectic collection outgrew the school halls and was moved to the original college building – today’s “Music Hall."